fpytloun/mailclient/README.rst

 - offlineimap for fetching mail from remote IMAP
 - mutt as MUA (Mail User Agent)
 - notmuch for indexing and searching local mailbox
+- postfix as MTA (for sending email = relaying to proper SMTP server)

 Optional for extended functionality: